lorikayman/RebisTheory/src/lib/rebis_theory.md

 On the other hand, there are minis, [shankles](https://wiki.spiralknights.com/Shankle), and [glop drops](https://wiki.spiralknights.com/Glop_Drop), which lack a distinct core:

 - Minis originate from polyps, as implied by the throne room of the Royal Jelly Palace.
-- Drops are widespread in compounds and treasure vaults, which contains a third specie of slimes - shankles.
+- Drops are widespread in compounds and treasure vaults, which contains a third species of slimes - shankles.
 Yet, based on the tier 3 designs, there is a possibility of them possessing a core, which can be reshaped, or at least, an inner glow, which is more probable as no other slime species were capable of drastic changes of their shape.
 - Shankles are only species which have a distinct biological features, such as an eye, eyes, or a mouth.

 Considering the behavior of mimics, we can suggest those to inhabit the outskirts of gremlin settlements and facilities.
 But, they do have an implication of an existing hierarchy, as [Treasure Mimic's](https://wiki.spiralknights.com/Treasure_Mimic) tendrils have a crown of an imperial design.
-Through the presence of tendrils and their behavior -- as ones emerging from the ground, -- we can confirm, that shankles are sub-specie of slimes.
+Through the presence of tendrils and their behavior -- as ones emerging from the ground, -- we can confirm, that shankles are sub-species of slimes.

 #### Gremlin Bioengineering